 We would also like to mention the time we translated the back-end of the portal of a major American bank.
 The back-end is the part of a website that you don’t see, but which runs the part that the customer sees.

-The client told us that they were worried, because they had already sent samples to 8 agencies to evaluate the quality of the translation, and the result had been terrible.
+The client told us that they were worried, because they had already sent samples to 8 agencies to evaluate the quality of the translation, and the output had been terrible.
 No translated sample could be run.
 All of them had runtime errors.
 To make a long story short, we translated the sample and to the client’s delight, it worked!

 Naturally, we understood this because we know about programming.
 In addition, professional translators, who knew nothing about programming, damaged the syntax of the code.
-There are some syntaxes in which if you add a space, a comma, or a period, the syntax is damaged and the code does not work.
+There are some programming languages syntaxes in which if you add a space, a comma, or a period, the syntax is damaged and the code does not work.